Do you love all things romance, follow the wedding trends, and pay attention to detail?

 Try making several mock wedding timelines for different occasions.
 This will help potential clients visualize their wedding day when they are deciding whether to hire you.

-To attract new customers, you should advertise your services through different channels, such as a website, word of mouth, and social media.
+To attract new customers, you should advertise your services through different channels.

 Create a Website